Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ### Languages Used

-This website was made using Python.
+This game was made using Python.

 ### Frameworks, Libraries & Programs Used